imbo/imbo/docs/usage/configuration.rst

 This event listener enforces the usage of access tokens on all requests against user-specific resources.
 You can read more about how the actual access tokens works in the :ref:`access-tokens` topic in the :doc:`api` section.

-To enforce the access token check for all read requests this event listener listens for these events:
+To enforce the access token check for all read requests this event listener subscribes to the following events:

 * ``user.get.pre``
 * ``images.get.pre``